 For the presentation of the parent company only condensed financial information, the Company records its investment in subsidiaries, PRC Domestic Entities and PRC Domestic Entities' subsidiaries which it effectively controls through contractual agreements, under the equity method of accounting as prescribed in ASC 323, "Investments-Equity Method and Joint Ventures".
-Such investments are presented on the condensed balance sheets as "Investment in subsidiaries, PRC Domestic Entities, and PRC Domestic Entities' subsidiaries, PRC Domestic Entities and PRC Domestic Entities and PRC Domestic Entities' subsidiaries" on the condensed statements of comprehensive income.
+Such investments are presented on the condensed balance sheets as "Investment in subsidiaries, PRC Domestic Entities, and PRC Domestic Entities' subsidiaries" and the subsidiaries, PRC Domestic Entities and PRC Domestic Entities' subsidiaries' profit or loss as "Equity in profits of subsidiaries, PRC Domestic Entities and PRC Domestic Entities' subsidiaries" on the condensed statements of comprehensive income.
 The parent company only condensed financial information should be read in conjunction with the Company's consolidated financial statements.